 What’s less attractive…

-- Or to counter this effect, readers become just so timelessly boring, containing only classical texts or content-free reading material that fails to be relevant on any level.
+- Or to counter this effect, readers become just so timelessly boring, containing only classical texts or lifeless reading material that fails to be relevant on any level.

 - Many textbooks come with audio, but certainly not all.
 This problem is easier to solve online.